 As is often the case in a small village, Sebring doesn't have a public transportation system that people use for their commute.

-The citizens of Sebring are slightly less educated than the national average of 21.84% for the average city or town: 15.74% of adults in Sebring have a bachelor's degree or advanced degree
+The percentage of adults in Sebring with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.74% of adults in Sebring have a bachelor's degree or advanced degree.

 The per capita income in Sebring in 2022 was $31,001, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $124,004 for a family of four.
 However, Sebring contains both very wealthy and poor people as well.